guybedford/node/doc/api/esm.md

 The `--experimental-modules` flag can be used to enable features for loading ESM modules.

-Once this has been set, you can use files ending with `.mjs` as ES Modules.
+Once this has been set, files ending with `.mjs` will be able to be loaded as ES Modules.

 ```sh
 node --experimental-modules my-app.mjs